ARM-software/acle/main/acle.md

 Memory barriers ensure specific ordering properties between memory accesses.
 For more details on memory barriers, see [ARMARM] (A3.8.3).
 The intrinsics in this section are available for all targets.
-They may be no-ops (i.e. generate no code, but possibly act as a code motion barrier in compilers) on targets where the relevant instructions do not exist, but only if the property they guarantee would have held anyway.
+They may be no-ops (that is, generate no code, but possibly act as a code motion barrier in compilers) on targets where the relevant instructions do not exist, but only if the property they guarantee would have held anyway.
 On targets where the relevant instructions exist but are